 It’s the time that many parents look forward to all year, even if their bank accounts aren’t quite prepared.
-Yep, back-to-school time.
+Yep, back-to-school savings time.

 So if you don’t want to go broke, what’s the best way to take advantage of back-to-school savings?

 Whether you have one child or six (like me), there is no easy way to pay for it all.
 That’s why it’s wise to gear up with a solid plan of attack for buying more with less — and without wasting precious time.
 Check out these back-to-school savings tips to make your life easier.

 When it comes to classroom supply lists, stores like Walmart and Target are tough to beat.
 They still offer the lowest prices for things like rulers, notebooks, packs of pencils, and washable markers.

 Now is the time to buy these things, and it’s best to stock up if your child often loses supplies or tends to run out out midyear.

 If you’re feeling charitable and want to participate in one of many backpack programs that give supplies to the less fortunate, these stores are a go-to destination where you can get more for your money.
 No coupons or buy one, get one deals are required, either.
 Many teachers stock up for their own supply closets at these stores, and you won’t see these deals again until next summer.